throughput-ec/ThesisIsCode/git/01_VersionControl.md

 When making a repository, there are some things that you should keep in mind:

-- Make your repository a well documented one.
-This means comments throughout, readable code and a brief summary at the top of each file that answers who wrote it, when it was written and what it does.
+- Make sure your repository is well documented.
+This means comments throughout, readable code and a brief summary at the top of files to answer who wrote it, when it was written and what it does.

-- Use a README.md file at the root of your repository where you document the basics of the project you are working on.
-Use this file to also explain what the file structure looks like and what each file contains.
+- Use a `README.md` file at the root of your repository where you document the basics of the project you are working on.
+Use this file to also explain what the file structure looks like and what files or directories contain.

-- If you are going to be collaborating with others, write a Code of Conduct.
+- If you are going to be collaborating with others, write a [Code of Conduct]().
 A code of conduct defines standards for how to engage in a community.
 It signals an inclusive environment that respects all contributions.
 It also outlines procedures for addressing problems between members of your project's community.

 - Public repositories on GitHub are often used to share open source software.
 For your repository to truly be open source, license it so that others can enjoy it.
 MIT License is one of the most common used.
 It is a simple permissive license with conditions only requiring preservation of copyright and license notices.